 Community ar nd Transport Policies

 SA Objective Effects DM37 DM38 DM39 DM40 DM41 DM42

 development, as well opment is highly access mmunity, via a variety o apaired mobility.

 Adverse effects None.

 Recommendations None.

 Score + 0 0 + + 0

-Uncertainty Duration SAO 7: Direct/Indirect Uncertainty M L L M M L
+Uncertainty Uncertainty M L L M M L

-S-LT N/A N/A S-LT S-LT N/A
+Duration S-LT N/A N/A S-LT S-LT N/A

-Direct/Indirect D N/A N/A D D N/A
+SAO 7: Direct/Indirect D N/A N/A D D N/A

-To encourage sustainable R N/A N/A R R N/A
+To encourage sustainable Reversible/Irreversible R N/A N/A R R N/A

-across the Borough Adverse effects DM41 would help to e college. ents are accessible via a to operate successfully
+development across the Borough Adverse effects educational courses and DM41 would help to e DM40 would be likely to help support economic growth and the tourist industry in Blackpool by helping to maintain the provision of educational courses and opportunities at the college.
+DM41 would help to ensure new developments are accessible via a variety of efficient means.
+This would help to ensure new businesses and employment areas are able to operate successfully and visitors or tourists are able to visit any new attractions.

 Recommendations None.

 Score + 0 0 + + +

-Uncertainty M ı ı M M M
+Uncertainty M ı M M M

 Duration LT N/A N/A S-LT S-LT S-LT

-Direct/Indirect D N/A N/A D D D D D D
+Direct/Indirect D N/A N/A D D D

-SAO 8: Reversible/Irreversible R N/A N/A R R
+SAO 8: Reversible/Irreversible R N/A N/A R R R

-To promote sustainable DM37 would help to l . rknool.
-This includes a R
+To promote sustainable tourism Positive effects DM37 would help to put that make a meaning protect and enhance the ful contribution to local (including via public tra e range of community f economic growth, emp ansport), such as public facilities on offer in Blad ckpool.
+This includes a and the tourism indust range of facilities